It seems to be an unfortunate but common reality that many people who travel, have not in fact travelled very much in their own country.

 Isles of Scilly

 I’ve never even once been to Cornwall, so visiting the Isles of Scilly would be the ultimate goal.
 Plus, white sand beaches and the warmest climate in the UK?
+A road trip through Cornwall makes the perfect English holiday.
 Yes please!

 Zab and I have visited Bristol a couple of times over the last few years to stay with a friend who moved there.
 We’ve always had a great time with our friend, but we haven’t really experienced the city properly, but from what little we have seen (and a lot we’ve heard), I think we’d like it quite a bit.